Taylor Swift’s Top 10 Songs For Healing

 When I hear “rain came pouring down,” I think about tears pouring down someone’s face.

 And the line “when I was drowning, that’s when I could finally breathe,” makes me think about surrendering to your emotions and letting yourself experience them.
-Because even if they seem suffocating, we have to go through them before we can truly release them.
+Because even if they seem suffocating, you have to go through them before you can truly release them.

 And did you know that when you cry, you are releasing oxytocin and endorphins – chemicals that relieve pain!